jelhub/scimgateway/README.md

 ScimGateway is based on the popular asynchronous event driven framework [Node.js](https://nodejs.org/en/about/) using javascripts.
 It is firewall friendly using REST webservices.
 Runs on almost all operating systems, and may loadbalance between hosts (horizontal) and cpu's (vertical).
 Could even be uploaded and run as a cloud application.

-Following example plugins are included:
+**Following example plugins are included:**

 * **Loki** (NoSQL Document-Oriented Database)
 Gives a SCIM endpoint located on ScimGateway
-Demonstrates userprovisioning towards a document-oriented database
+Demonstrates user provisioning towards document-oriented database
 Using [LokiJS](http://lokijs.org) for a fast, in-memory document-oriented database (much like MongoDB/PouchDB)
 Default gives two predefined test users loaded using in-memory only (no persistence)
 Setting {"persistence": true} gives persistence file store (no test users)